JNPRAutomate/JNPRAutomateDemo-Class/docs/usingpyezlibrary.md

 A loop is the ability to loop over a data structure.
 This lets you take a structure and act upon each element.
 This is also known as iteration.

-A for loop takes a variable and iterates over it.
+A "for" loop takes a variable and iterates over it.
 It provides one value from the list and allows you to utilize it.
 In the example below we want to take one of each of the items and then print it out.
 In our example we take a list of four alcoholic drinks and then have it request an order for one.

-Also you can use a while loop.
-A while loop continues to loop until the while condition changes.
+Also you can use a "while" loop.
+A "while" loop continues to loop until the while condition changes.
 In this example we are saying "while true" to continue the loop.
 This loop will run indefinitely unless we choose to break from the loop.
 In our infinite loop we increment the value of x by one.
 After 11 iterations, since we start at 0, we detect that x is equal to 10.
 Once this is detected we print out the current value of x and declare we are complete.
 Lastly we call the command break to exit the execution of the loop.

 ```python